International Admissions Process

 The following is a step-by-step process for admission to the college for students wanting to come to the U.S. from their home country and needing an I-20 (Certificate of Eligibility) form.

 The I-20 is issued at the time the student is formally accepted and admitted to the college once the above listed documents have been received and evaluated for minimum requirements.
-Once accepted, you will be required to pay the SEVIS I-901 fee.
+Once accepted, you will be required to pay the SEVIS I-901 fee of $350.
 The SEVIS I-901 fee is mandated by Congress to support the program office and the automated system that keeps track of students and ensures that they maintain their status while in the U.S. Each student issued an initial I-20 is responsible for paying this fee to SEVP.
 The fee must be paid in advance of your visa appointment and proof of purchase must be brought with you to your appointment.
 For more information on the fee and how to pay you can visit: www.fmjfee.com